t0rakka/mango/docs/installation/setup.md

 Override build type on the configure line when needed, e.g. `cmake --preset vcpkg -DCMAKE_BUILD_TYPE=Debug`.

-First configure can take a while while vcpkg builds dependencies into the build tree.
+First configure with **`vcpkg-manifest`** can take a while while vcpkg builds dependencies into the build tree.
 Fine-grained control of what mango itself compiles is still via CMake options in `CMakeLists.txt`.

 If you are not sure where mango was installed, re-run configure in the build directory and the install prefix is printed to the console.